mmerickel/pyramid_auth_demo/docs/glossary.rst

      The act of descending "up" a tree of resource objects from a root resource in order to find a :term:`context` resource.

+   root factory
+     The "root factory" is called on every request sent to the application.
+     The root factory returns the traversal root of an application.
+It is possible to define a default root factory, as well as factories per-route when using URL Dispatch.

+   router
+     The :term:`WSGI` application created when you start a Pyramid application.
+The router intercepts requests, invokes traversal and/or URL dispatch, calls view functions, and returns responses to the WSGI server on behalf of your Pyramid application.

+   WSGI
+     `Web Server Gateway Interface <http://wsgi.org/>`__.
+This is a Python standard for connecting web applications to web servers, similar to the concept of Java Servlets.
+Pyramid requires that your application be served as a WSGI application.